jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   .. code-block:: python

-    E      Diff is 1284 characters long.
+    Diff is 1284 characters long.
 Set self.maxDiff to None to see it.

 * I try the suggestion by adding ``self.maxDiff = None``